sharoncornelius/idpf-specification/idpf_specification.md

 packet.
 This queue index must be unique among all TX queues that are associated with the same completion queue.

-In this model, SW posts descriptors to Device through the TX queue in the same manner it does for the “single queue model” and as in the “single queue model", SW sets the RS bit to indicate to Device on which descriptors it should report a completion to SW.
+In this model, SW posts descriptors to the device through the TX queue in the same manner it does for the “single queue model” and as in the “single queue model", SW sets the RS bit to indicate to device on which descriptors it should report a completion to SW.
-Similarly to the “single queue model” , In addition to reporting completions for descriptors marked as such by SW (RS bit setting), occasionally (based on a periodic timer), Device will report a completion for the last descriptor processed (in case completion was not already reported to this descriptor due to RS bit setting).
+Similarly to the “single queue model”, In addition to reporting completions for descriptors marked as such by SW (RS bit setting), occasionally (based on a periodic timer), device will report a completion for the last descriptor processed (in case completion was not already reported to this descriptor due to RS bit setting).

 For this model , the “TX head” field in PCE holds the TX queue offset of the descriptor that follows the RS marked descriptor.

-### Out of order split queue model
+### Out of Order Split Queue Model

 In this model completion can be reported “out of order” - not according to the packet descriptors placement order in the TX queue.

-As in the “In order , single queue model” , also in this model:
+As in the “In order, single queue model” , also in this model:

-- "TX Queues" are used to pass buffers from SW to Device while "Tx Completion Queues" are used to pass descriptor completions from Device to SW (also called PCE- packet completion element).
+- "TX Queues" are used to pass buffers from SW to device while "Tx Completion Queues" are used to pass descriptor completions from device to SW (also called PCE- packet completion element).
-- Single Device supports an asymmetric ratio of Tx queues to TX Completion queues.
-Each TX queue is associated to a single TX completion Queue and in the usual case, TX completion Queue will be fed by a set of Tx queues.
+- Single device supports an asymmetric ratio of TX queues to TX Completion queues.
+Each TX queue is associated to a single TX completion queue and in the usual case, TX completion queue will be fed by a set of TX queues.
 The association between a TX queue and the completion queue is defined in the TX queue context.

-In contrast to the “In order , single queue model” where PCE can be written to the completion queue once in a few packets (controlled RS bit setting ) for this model PCE is written to the completion queue for every packet.
+In contrast to the “In order, single queue model” where PCE can be written to the completion queue once in a few packets (controlled RS bit setting) for this model PCE is written to the completion queue for every packet.

-To enable SW to associate of the completed packet with its buffers software writes a COMPLETION_TAG to all data descriptors of the packet while Device passes the COMPLETION_TAG back to SW through the PCE.
+To enable SW to associate of the completed packet with its buffers software writes a COMPLETION_TAG to all data descriptors of the packet while the device passes the COMPLETION_TAG back to SW through the PCE.

-In addition to the regular completion, Device is capable of reporting SW when descriptors are fetched from the TX queue by writing a “descriptor fetch” PCE to the completion queue.
+In addition to the regular completion, the device is capable of reporting SW when descriptors are fetched from the TX queue by writing a “descriptor fetch” PCE to the completion queue.
-By setting the RE bit in the TX read descriptor, SW indicates to the Device on which descriptors Device should report a “descriptor fetch” PCE to SW.
+By setting the RE bit in the TX read descriptor, SW indicates to the device on which descriptors device should report a “descriptor fetch” PCE to SW.

 For this model ,the “TX head” field in “descriptor fetch” PCE holds the